 - So you are already at level 155, and after creating three Gold Power Cores with three Golden Bars, you'll get to level 158.
 The Gold Power Core is a level 30 item.

 - After reaching level 160, you will finally be able to create the Discombobulator Ray.
 To create it, you’ll need three Whirring Bronze Gizmos, one Bronze Tube, one Jade, and two Silk Cloths.
-The Discombobulato r Ray transforms the target into a Leper Gnome while reducing its melee attack and spell damage by 40 and it's movement by twenty percent for twelve seconds.
+The Discombobulato r Ray transforms the target into a Leper Gnome while reducing its melee attack and spell damage by 40 and it's a movement by twenty percent for twelve seconds.